babybirdprd/soprano/README.md

-# soprano
+# Soprano: High Efficiency, High Fidelity Text-to-Speech

-Soprano: High Efficiency, High Fidelity Text-to-Speech
+This repository is still under construction.
+Please check back in the coming days!